 4. Free Dessert

-5. Give A Flower to Every Mom
+5. Give a Flower to Every Mom

-6. Keep it Casual
+6. Keep It Casual

 7. Stock Up on Surf & Turf

-Surveys say mothers want to go all out on their special day, with only 1% planning on ordering a salad on Mother's Day and only 2% intending to order a sandwich.
+Research shows that mothers want to go all out on their special day, with only 1% planning on ordering a salad on Mother's Day and only 2% intending to order a sandwich.
 Instead, moms want steak, seafood, and international cuisine, according to the National Restaurant Association.

 8. Discounted or Bottomless Alcohol